pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 ### Why Set ?

-When sort order is recommendation, order of cars changes based on buyer persona.
-We used to train model every 45 min, thus order also can change every 45 min and we would.
-While calculating queryhash we consider only car related filters as function input.
-This helps when most buyers are looking at the base page like cars in mumbai city.
+When the sort order is based on recommendations, the order of cars changes according to the buyer's persona.
+We used to train our recommendation model every 45 minutes, which means the order of cars can also change at this interval.

-#### Cache-Hit

-1. Fetch filtered car list
-2. Supply it to recommendation engine
-3. Paginate
-4. Fetch car details via `HMGET`
+To optimize this process

+- We calculate the query hash using only car-related filters as function inputs.
+- This approach is particularly beneficial when most buyers are viewing base pages, such as cars available in Mumbai city.

+By using a Set, we ignore the order of cars, as it is calculated at runtime by the LightFM model pre-loaded in the web server's memory.
+This approach offers several advantages:

+- It avoids storing N (where N is the size of the user base) possible combinations of car orders for broad queries, such as "cars available in Mumbai city."
+- It reduces storage requirements and simplifies data management in Valkey.
+- It allows for real-time personalization without the need to pre-compute and store multiple versions of ordered lists.

+This method efficiently handles personalized recommendations while minimizing storage overhead, especially for popular, broad queries that many users might access simultaneously.
+The Set stores only the relevant car IDs, while the web server handles the personalized ordering, creating a scalable and responsive system for serving car listings.

 ```mermaid
 graph TD